igormv28/ibmcloud-kubernetes/README.md

 3. Get the command to set the environment variable and download the Kubernetes configuration files.

-`ibmcloud ks cluster-config gars`
+`ibmcloud ks cluster-config gars_disaster_recovery`

 4. Set the KUBECONFIG environment variable.
 Copy the output from the previous command and paste it in your terminal.
 The command output should look similar to the following.

-`export KUBECONFIG=/Users/$USER/.bluemix/plugins/container-service/clusters/gars/kube-config-hou02-gars.yml`
+`export KUBECONFIG=/Users/igor/.bluemix/plugins/container-service/clusters/gars_disaster_recovery/kube-config-hou02-gars_disaster_recovery.yml`

 Alternatively, you can directly download your kubeconfig files to manually configure the cluster context.